Kaushal-Top5699/tensorflow_07/README.md

 # One-Hot Encoding
 Converts a list into a identity matrix or tensor.
+Note that not neccesarily identity matrix!!